daxcee/sahat.github.com/_drafts/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 });
 {% endhighlight %}

-Go ahead create a new account and try signing in.
-If you did everything correctly you will get *success* notification and you will see your email in the Navbar.
+Go ahead create a new account and try logging in.
+If you did everything correctly you should get a *success* notification and you will see your email address in the Navbar.

 ![](/images/blog/tvshow-tracker-24.png)

 ## Step 10: Subscription

-In this step we will implement two routes for subscribing and unsubscribing a show.
+In this step we will implement two routes for subscribing and unsubscribing to/from a show.

 {% highlight js %}
 app.post('/api/subscribe', ensureAuthenticated, function(req, res, next) {